RAP4 is proud to support the vital training of US Army Combat Lifesavers

 get that with blanks, or lasers, or long classes on the theory of combat

-But you do get that with Real Action Paintball markers and training tools.
+But you do get that with RAP4 markers and training tools.